qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 *Available as of v1.7.0*

-There are different methods for transferring, such as moving or replicating, a shard to another node.
+There are different methods for transferring a shard, such as moving or replicating, to another node.
 Depending on what performance and guarantees you'd like to have and how you'd like to manage your cluster, you likely want to choose a specific method.
 Each method has its own pros and cons.
 Which is fastest depends on the size and state of a shard.

 Available shard transfer methods are: